ChrisBeeley/notebook/content/docs/codefirst/_index.md

 This piece of work would bring about a very concrete change in that it would produce a highly useful tool for learning and training as well as for day to day work.
 The engagement and work which occurred in order to produce a diverse library from a range of individuals working in health and care would also be likely to lead to better communication between analysts, better visibility of open work and the individuals engaged in it, and hopefully lasting cultural change.
 Individuals engaged in producing and using the library would be more likely to write better, more generic code, and to seek open code solutions for their day to day tasks rather than writing their own.
 With the right support, the library could itself help to encourage other collaborative pieces of work based on the shared interests of the users and creators of the library (who, of course, overlap).
 This work would, it is hoped, feed back into the library too, creating a virtuous circle of open material and collaboration leading to larger pieces of collaborative analytic work, which themselves can be written into the library.

+The function of the parts of the code library should be left to be determined within the engagement phase, however it is likely to include elements of:

+* Packages and code examples to help analysts to interact with NHS data APIs (as well as other relevant APIs)
+* Tools to visualise and analyse geographical features of NHS services (such as LSOA characteristics or service provision across a geography), including producing maps
+* Cookbook examples for common data processing, visualisation, and statistical tasks within the NHS
+* RAP compliant dashboard and reporting tool templates

 ## Programme of work with analysts

 In order to produce an analytical workforce capable of reaping the benefits provided by open methods and an open library of code, as well as capable of collaborating and engaging with other open coders to write useful open code for sharing in the library and/ or elsewhere it will be necessary to close a significant skills gap across the workforce.
 There is existing work going on at a regional and national level but this programme would have a specific role co-ordinating and joining up such work, carrying out an assessment of the needs of analysts and the gap between needs and provision, and filling gaps.
 In particular, this programme of work would: